Major League Baseball schedule: Time of first pitch

 Start of Major League Baseball games depends on days of the week, game number in series, holidays, and other factors.
 As of 2021, most games start at 6:30 p.m., 7 p.m., or 7:30 p.m. in the local time zone, so there are more night games than day games even though baseball is traditionally played during the day.
 The reason why there are more night baseball games is to attract more fans to ballparks as well as viewers from home because most fans would be at work or school during the day.
 On Mondays (excluding Opening Day and holidays), Tuesdays, and Fridays, games are almost exclusively played at night except for Cubs home games.
 The last game of the series before departing for another series in another city the next day, are often day games, mainly Sundays, Wednesdays, and Thursdays, with more day games on the Pacific time zone, especially with teams in the Eastern or Central time zone.
-On Sundays, usually all but one are day games, with the final game reserved for ESPN's Sunday Night Baseball.
+On Sundays, usually all but one are day games, with the final game reserved for NBC's Sunday Night Baseball.
 As of 2022, most Sunday afternoon games start at 1 p.m. or 1:30 p.m. in the local time zone.

 About half of Saturday games are day games (1, 2 or 4 p.m.
 ET).
 In some markets, Saturday night games start an hour earlier than usual night start times, but other cities start Saturday night games at the same time as weeknight games.
 In conclusion, weekday games are only played at night except for final games of series while many weekend games are played during the day.